aaronhuggins/jsvfs/packages/core/README.md

 ### Developing adapters

 Work on complete documentation for writing adapters is coming.
 For now, start with the code for `@jsvfs/types` and read through the interface provided for adapters.
-Consider the Node `fs` adapter the reference implementation and take a look at how it implements the interface.
+Consider the Node `fs` adapter to be the reference implementation and take a look at how it implements the interface.

 If the adapter implements a storage which is widely used, consider forking the jsvfs repository and contributing the adapter as a module.
 Assuming that this is the route you take, familiarity with TypeScript and Lerna are a must.